dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 }
 ```

+Note that prefixes can be defined for the ontologies defined in this file, but this is only necessary if the ontology
+needs to be referred to explicitly by another ontology within the same file.

 ### "$schema" object

+(required)

 The `$schema` object refers to the JSON schema for DSP data model definitions and is mandatory.

 `"$schema": "https://raw.githubusercontent.com/dasch-swiss/dsp-tools/main/knora/dsplib/schemas/ontology.json"`

 ### "project" object

+(required)

 `"project": {"key": "<value>", ...}`